Creating employment prospects for vulnerable groups in Iraq

 Title: Employment promotion for IDPs, refugees, returnees and socially deprived households in host communities

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Planning of the Kurdistan Regional Government

-Internally displaced persons, refugees, returnees and members of the host communities of Dohuk, Erbil, Sulaymaniyah and Halabja have access to income and income-generating activities.
+IDPs, refugees, returnees and members of the host communities are gaining better access to income and income-generating activities.

-The project is creating temporary employment and income opportunities to support vulnerable households in the Kurdish provinces of Dohuk, Erbil, Sulaymaniyah and Halabja.
-Refugees, returnees, internally displaced persons (IDPs) and underprivileged residents are offered up to 40 days' work, enabling them to earn an income and at the same time relieving pressure on the host communities.
-Their earnings allow them to meet their own basic needs.
-This direct payment model (cash for work activities) is used to provide social services and repair public infrastructure in the camps and host communities, for example roads, schools, water pipes, sewers and recreational facilities.
+The project creates employment and income opportunities for vulnerable households in four Kurdish provinces.
+The target groups are offered up to 40 days' work, enabling them to earn an income and at the same time relieving pressure on the host community.
+Their earnings through “Cash for Work” allow them to meet their basic needs by providing social services in the provinces.

-In addition, the project is supporting vulnerable households to generate income independently over the medium and long term.
-This takes the form of activities such as labour market-orientated training, internships in the private sector and promoting start-up businesses.
+In addition, the Prospects for Employment project supports vulnerable households in generating medium- and long-term income.
+This includes labour-market-orientated trainings, internships in the private sector and promoting start-up businesses.

 Last update: October 2022